-- Guinness Global Investors commits to excluding active investments in companies that have been identified, by credible third parties, as being directly involved in the design, manufacture or sale of cluster munitions and landmines. - Exclusion of companies that generate more than 30% of revenues via thermal coal extraction or thermal coal power generation.
+- Guinness Global Investors commits to excluding active investments in companies that have been identified, by credible third parties, as being directly involved in the design, manufacture or sale of cluster munitions, landmines and biological and chemical weapons. - Exclusion of companies that generate more than 30% of revenues via thermal coal extraction or thermal coal power generation.